-Project Description: To reduce the number of motor vehicle collisions resulting in fatalities and injuries caused by speeding drivers.
-VIPD will conduct approximately 24 high visibility speed checkpoints.
-Funds will be used to purchase 7 laser radar units, 4 traffic patrol cars, training, 2 intoxilyzers machines and related supplies, diagramming software to map accident scenes and training for traffic investigators to efficiently perform their duties.
+Project Description: To increase speed enforcement and arrest, thereby reducing the number of motor vehicle collisions, resulting in fatalities and injuries caused by speeding drivers.
+VIPD will conduct high visibility speed checkpoints using designated Officers Cite violators.
+Funds will be used to purchase 2 Intoxylizer 8000 units and related supplies, diagramming software to map accident scenes and training for traffic investigators to efficiently perform their duties.
 Law enforcement will also be participating in operation "Arrive Alive it's only?
 Square Miles", and will select areas known for speeding, on a quarterly basis for special speed enforcement.

 Public information and education will also be an integral part of the speed enforcement program.
 A Program Coordinator will be hired this fiscal year to assist in the accomplishment of program task